 Dan Mondor.
 On June 6, 2017, the Board appointed Mr. Mondor to serve as the Company's President and Chief Executive Officer pursuant to the terms of an employment offer letter agreement.
 Under the terms of the offer letter, Mr. Mondor was entitled to receive an initial annual base salary of \$450,000 as compensation for his services as President and Chief Executive Officer.
-On June 6, 2017, pursuant to the terms of the offer letter, the Company granted Mr. Mondor stock options to purchase 750,000 shares of the Company's common stock, with a per share exercise price of \$0.94, the closing price of the Company's common stock on the grant date.
-These options vested in full on the first anniversary of the grant date.
-Mr. Mondor's offer letter includes an annual target bonus equal to 65% of annual base salary (subject to achievement of certain performance goals to be established by the Compensation Committee), as well as the potential to receive an aggregate annual bonus of up to 130% of annual base salary (subject to achievement of certain "stretch goals" to be established by the Committee in its sole discretion).
-On October 26, 2017, pursuant to an amendment to the offer letter, the Company agreed to provide reimbursement of certain of Mr. Mondor's living expenses, including a related tax gross-up.
 On June 6, 2018, the Company increased Mr. Mondor's annual base salary to \$550,000.
-Mr. Mondor served as President of the Company from June 2017 until August 2018, when he was appointed to serve as Chairman of our Board.
+Mr. Mondor's offer letter includes an annual target bonus equal to 65% of his annual base salary (subject to achievement of certain performance goals to be established by the Compensation Committee), as well as the potential to receive an aggregate annual bonus of up to 130% of his annual base salary (subject to achievement of certain "stretch goals" to be established by the Committee).
+In October 2017, pursuant to an amendment to the offer letter, the Company agreed to provide reimbursement of certain of Mr. Mondor's living expenses, including a related tax gross-up.
 Mr. Mondor has also entered into a Change in Control and Severance Agreement with the Company.
-For a description of the severance benefits provided under this agreement and our other severance agreements, see -Potential Payments Upon Termination or Change-in-Control-Severance Agreements.
+For a description of the severance benefits provided under this agreement, see - Potential Payments Upon Termination or Change-in-Control-Severance Agreements.

 Stephen Smith.
 On August 21, 2017, the Board appointed Mr. Smith to serve as the Company's Executive Vice President and Chief Financial Officer pursuant to the terms of an employment offer letter agreement.
 Under the terms of the offer letter, Mr. Smith was entitled to receive an initial annual base salary of \$285,000 as compensation for his services as Executive Vice President and Chief Financial Officer.
 On July 27, 2018, the Company increased Mr. Smith's annual base salary to \$350,000.
-On August 21, 2017, pursuant to the terms of the offer letter, the Company granted Mr. Smith stock options to purchase 200,000 shares of the Company's common stock, with a per share exercise price of \$1.16, the closing price of the Company's common stock on the grant date.
+Mr. Smith's offer letter includes an annual target bonus equal to 50% of his annual base salary (subject to achievement of certain performance goals to be established by the Compensation Committee).
 Mr. Smith has also entered into a Change in Control and Severance Agreement with the Company.
-For a description of the severance benefits provided under this agreement and our other severance agreements, see -Potential Payments Upon Termination or Change-in-Control-Severance Agreements.
+For a description of the severance benefits provided under this agreement, see -Potential Payments Upon Termination or Change-in-Control-Severance Agreements.